 The two hot brands right now are MSRs and Tubbs.
-Those two companies get, by far, the most recommendations from Catskill hikers online.
+Those two companies get, by far, the most recommendations from Catskills hikers online.
+Read Snowshoe Basics.

 I have a pair of MSR Evo Trail Snowshoes.
 I was able to pick them up for a great price because they’re not the latest and greatest MSRs.
 But they’re fantastic.

 I know people love their MSR Lightning Ascents but I’ve had no issues with my Evo’s.
-They make snow-shoeing a dream.
+Either will make snow-shoeing a dream.

 Hardcore Winter Hiking Gear